rcarver/config/doc/BLUEPRINTS.md

 # Blueprints

-In Config, a blueprint is the single, complete definition for the configuration of a node.
-A node must have *one and only one* blueprint associated with it.
+A blueprint is the single, complete definition of the configuration of a [node](NODES.md).
+A node must have **one and only one** blueprint associated with it.

 A blueprint uses one or more [patterns](PATTERNS.md) to describe that configuration.
-The blueprint is responsible for configuring each top level pattern, either via static value or from the variables available to the node on which the blueprint executes.
+The blueprint is responsible for configuring each top level pattern, either via static values or from the [variables](#variables) available when the blueprint executes.
 Let's look at a simple example.

     # blueprints/sample.rb
     file "/tmp/sample" do |f|